 Hidden down a cobbled street off Whitehall, this lavishly refurbished venue – originally a 17th-century bank – is something of a Tardis.
-The cosy ground-floor pub sells craft beers (Fourpure, Renegade and Harpoon IPA) for post-work pints.
+The cosy ground-floor pub sells craft beers (Fourpure, Renegade and Trumans) for post-work pints.
 Head downstairs and you'll find a smart, leather-boothed dining room on two levels, before a vaulted cocktail bar knocking out mean, barrel-aged Negronis.
-The menu offers safe bets for tourists – cheeseburgers, fish & chips – but at its heart are vibrant Middle Eastern flavours: think shakshuka with merguez sausage, charred cauliflower with tahini and cumin lamb leg.
-Crispy n'duja croquettes deliver a creamy centre with lingering spice, while our smoky dish of grilled chicken, marinated in rose harissa, revealed the bitter tang of preserved lemon.
+The menu offers safe bets for tourists – cheeseburgers, fish & chips, sandwiches while contemporary dishes such as crispy n'duja croquettes deliver a creamy centre with lingering spice.
 The kitchen knows its stuff and we like the attention to detail: chips arrive piping hot and perfectly crispy.
 Weekends see bottomless brunches on Saturday and classic Sunday roasts – there are cracking set menus for theatre-goers, too.